-Do you want to limit the number of form entries on your WordPress website?
+Do you want to limit the number of WordPress form entries?

-Limiting form entries is useful if you’re running a contest or event that have a cap on the number of participants, want form entries from a specific region, or can’t accept more forms after a particular date.
+Limiting form entries is useful if you are running a contest or event that has a cap on the number of participants, want form entries from a specific region, or can’t accept more forms after a particular date.

-In this article, we’ll show you how to limit the number of WordPress form entries.
+In this article, we will show you how to easily limit the number of WordPress form entries.

 When Should You Limit WordPress Form Entries?

-There are many situations where limiting the number of form entries on your WordPress site can be beneficial.
+There are many situations where limiting the number of form entries on your WordPress website can be beneficial.

-Whether you need to create an event RSVP form with limited seats, to restricting feedback form for registered members only, WordPress forms have the flexibility to limit form entries based on your needs.
+Whether you need to create an event RSVP form with limited seats, to restrict feedback form for registered members only, WordPress forms have the flexibility to limit form submission based on your needs.

-Here are few ways that you can restrict WordPress form entries:
+Here are a few ways that you can restrict WordPress form entries:

-- Limit total number of form entries allowed – great for RSVP forms or contests / giveaways.
+- Limit the total number of form entries allowed – great for RSVP forms or contests/giveaways.

 - Restrict form submissions by a deadline date – great for scholarship forms, event RSVPs, job application forms, and more.

-- Restrict form entries to logged-in users only – great for those who have a membership sites or online store.
+- Restrict form entries to logged-in users only – great for those who have a membership site or online store.

-- Limit one WordPress form entry per person – really helpful when creating a feedback form to ensure double feedback aren’t submitted.
+- Limit one WordPress form entry per person – really helpful when creating a feedback form to ensure double feedback isn’t submitted.

 - Limit WordPress form entries by age verification – really helpful when you need to be in compliance with local laws.

 - Restrict WordPress form entries by user location or IP address – great for blocking out specific regions or preventing spam.

 Depending on your needs, WordPress form plugins give you the flexibility to customize your workflows to save you time.

-That said, let’s look at how you can limit form entries in WordPress.
+That being said, let’s look at how you can easily limit form entries in WordPress.

 Limiting the Number of WordPress Form Entries